mpv-player/mpv/DOCS/man/input.rst

     those which can will be reset even if they don't appear in the argument.
     This command might be changed or removed in the future.

+``drop_buffers``
+    Drop audio/video/demuxer buffers, and restart from fresh.
+Might help with unseekable streams that are going out of sync.
+    This command might be changed or removed in the future.

 Undocumented commands: ``tv_last_channel`` (TV/DVB only), ``get_property`` (?),
 ``ao_reload`` (experimental/internal).